ChenPi11/minimal-linux/README.md

 - A C runtime, compiler, linker, etc.
   - Mandatory.
   - Either the platform's native 'cc', or GCC 4.2 or newer.
+For building BusyBox and Linux.
   - GCC Homepage:
     <https://gcc.gnu.org>
   - Download: